≡ Menu

 Origins of the Belgian Laekenois

-The Belgian Laekenois hails from the town of Laeken in Belgium, where they are one of 4 native shepherd dogs that include the:
+The Belgian Laekenois hails from the town of Laeken in Belgium, where they are one of 4 native shepherd dogs that include the following:

 First and foremost…

 The Belgian Laekenois is brave.
-So brave that this dog breed has earned a reputation outside the Belgium border, for being a dog one can count on.
-In fact, the Belgian Laekenois did marvelous work during the World War II as a messenger dog for the allies, often under the most brutal circumstances.
+It is so courageous that this dog breed has earned a reputation outside the Belgium border for being a dog one can count on.
+The Belgian Laekenois did marvelous work as a messenger dog for the Allies during World War II, often under the most brutal circumstances.

 These days…

-The Belgian Laekenois is still to be recognized by the American Kennel Club!
-But perhaps this will change as they continue to do invaluable work all over the world!
+The Laekenois continue to do a lot of “heavy lifting” as rescue or police dogs, saving lives, helping law enforcement officials, and doing spectacular work worldwide.
+Despite all of this, the Belgian Laekenois is still to be recognized by the American Kennel Club!
+But perhaps this will change as they continue to do invaluable work worldwide!

 That’s why you need…

-We generally recommend that if you do decide to adopt a Belgian Laekenois puppy you’ll definitely want to enroll your Belgian Laekenois in dog training classes as soon as possible.
-These dogs will generally respond well to companion dog training.
-Which will prevent excessive shyness and unnecessary aggression.
+We recommend that if you adopt a Belgian Laekenois puppy, you’ll want to enroll your Belgian Laekenois in dog training classes as soon as possible.
+These dogs will generally respond well to companion dog training, which will prevent excessive shyness and unnecessary aggression.

 Smart enough to know who to protect and who not to.
-Mind you, he is still a herding breed by nature, and so if you do have small children running around, you’ll definitely want to make sure he or she is taught not to chase or “nip” at them.
+He is still a herding breed by nature, so if you have small children running around, you’ll want to ensure they are taught not to chase or “nip” at them.
+Still, there is a risk.
+But in general, it’s safe to say that most Belgian Laekenois’ will be well-behaved with children, especially when they grow up with them.

 Like most herding dogs…

 The Laekenois is not too comfortable around cats.
 He has a habit of chasing small animals, including cats – that’s his nature.
-But there again, if your Laekenois is raised as a pup with cats around, there is a “decent” chance that he won’t find the “need” to constantly chase them around the house 24/7!
+But there again, if your Laekenois is raised as a pup with cats around, there is a “decent” chance that he won’t find the “need” to chase them around the house 24/7 constantly!
+Laekenois is also very energetic, so you have no choice but to take him on long walks daily.
+Otherwise, he will get bored; he has all of this pent-up energy inside, which he will use on your sofa cushions, shoes, and toys….

 “the devil will find work for ideal paws!”

-So… if you want your Laekenois to behave well, make sure that he remains active.
-His training should include activities such as agility, obedience, rally, mental stimulation, Flyball, herding, tracking and search and rescue.
+So… if you want your Laekenois to behave well, ensure he remains active.
+His training should include agility, obedience, rally, mental stimulation, Flyball, herding, tracking, and search and rescue.

 Also…